robloo/SymbolIconManager/Docs/UserGuide.md

 ### Special Font Metric Step

 A special step is needed after the .ttf file is generated to ensure the OS/2 table metrics are correct.
 This is mandatory for some applications.
-Unfortunately, there is an upstream bug in FontForge that prevents the Python script from being able to do this automatically (see [here]().
+Unfortunately, there is an upstream bug in FontForge that prevents the Python script from being able to do this automatically (see [here](https://github.com/robloo/SymbolIconManager/blob/8f98ca32eadc113db03b4d081913e2f1bd3af650/Source/Models/FontBuilder.cs#L363-L387)).

 To set these metrics:
  1. Open the font .ttf in FontForge